 - For two years, the CCH housing campaign focused on funding more affordable housing in Illinois.
 CCH worked with several allies for a new capital budget that, for the first time in Illinois, includes money for housing.
 This was achieved in July, when Gov. Quinn signed a $31 billion capital budget that includes funds for affordable housing – $134 million, creating more than 1,500 units of housing.
 CCH mobilized extensive organizing and advocacy: Homeless leaders on the Speakers Bureau held 14 in-district meetings with key legislators, participated in two rallies with a governor, and advocated at seven Springfield lobby days.
 CCH leaders spoke about the capital budget at 69 venues, mobilizing 3,020 constituent letters and organizing community core teams at schools, churches, and synagogues.

 - CCH worked 18 months to develop and launch a new affordable housing campaign, led by a partnership of 12 community organizations and labor unions.
 On July 30, Sweet Home Chicago launched at a City Hall rally that drew 250 people.
-CCH released a study of how Chicago uses its tax increment financing (TIF), a share of which could be used to develop affordable housing for low- and moderate-wage Chicago families.
+CCH released a study of how Chicago uses its tax increment financing (TIF), a share of which could be used to develop affordable housing for extremely low- and moderate income Chicago families.

 - In April, the Law Project began targeted school outreach in the impoverished West Side community of Austin.
 Supported by a grant and 25 volunteer staffers from JP Morgan Chase Bank, CCH visited 40 church, school and community centers to encourage homeless children’s enrollment in preschool.
 Outreach for back-to-school enrollment began in July.
 CCH will track the impact in Austin, which this year counted 378 homeless students in 26 public schools.